These two corvid species fool a lot of wildlife watchers. Read on to learn several simple tips to identify the Common Raven and American Crow!

 Bill - The bill of the Common Raven is longer, "taller," wider, and has more of a hook at the tip than the American Crow.

 Throat - The feathers covering the throat of the Common Raven are often "shaggy" in appearance.
-This helps to give them a "full" throat and large-headed appearance.
+This helps to give them a "full" throat and a large-headed appearance.

-Wings - Common Ravens are longer winged than American Crows.
+Wings - Common Ravens are longer-winged than American Crows.
 This is an attribute that can be difficult to use when birds are perching, as posture plays a major role in wing length appearance.
 However, because of the shorter wings of the American Crow, the wingtips often do not extend to the tail tip.
 However, in the Common Raven, the wingtips can reach and even extend past the tail.
 The Common Raven also has a noticeably longer primary projection.
-The primary projection is the distance between the longest secondary and the longest primary, in a folded wing.
+The primary projection is the distance between the longest secondary and the longest primary in a folded wing.

 Size - The Common Raven is about 30% larger than the American Crow.
 Size can be tough to use, so only use it as a key with the other items listed above.

 Sound is one of the easiest identification keys for the American Crow vs the Common Raven.
 If you like to make silly sounds while reading bird posts on the toilet, here is your favorite section.

 American Crow Sounds